thepanacealab/SMMT/README.md

 1. **Dictionary generation tool** This tool will transform ontologies or provided dictionary files into spacy compliant dictionaries to use with the previous pipeline.
 1. **Manual annotation hooks to tools like brat annotation tools**

+# Twitter Keys
+**This is a very important step, if you do not have any Twitter API keys, none of the software that uses Twitter will work without it**

+Make sure you create a copy of copy_auth.py and call it auth.py, replacing the corresponding text inside with the proper keys.

 # Dependencies and versions used

 1. Python 3+